 Student 7

 “I would like to see an option to select what materials I wish to use to build, I want to be able to able change the colour of the materials.”

+Teacher 1

+“Often when trying to access materials online the internet fails, I would like it if such an application would be available offline.”

+Teacher 2

+“I would expect the ability to save bridges, I could set up an example before class, save it, then load during class.
+Via email or by other method I would like to share the bridges I have built or access other peoples bridges.”

 Summary/User Needs

 Most students expected a substantial amount of variation in the game, such as different vehicles or materials to use.
-They also expect to receive feed back on how the bridge has been affected what areas need to be strengthened.
+They also expect to receive feedback on how the bridge has been affected what areas need to be strengthened.
 Some students commented on clear instructions for playing the games, and for the physics behind it to be explained.
+Teachers were mainly concerned about having access to the application in lesson time, it should be accessible offline and details about a bridge should be saved.

-SMART criteria
+SMART criteria – user needs

 When the program is first turned on the user will be presented with a menu.